2017-10-03 17:28:53 • ID: 1665

 Hafting during the late European Middle Paleolithic

 The artefact assemblage from Inden Altdorf is said to be Micoquian, but a final publication is missing.
-It is one of the rare Paleolithic sites where birch pitch residues were found on tools and offers evidence for the production of synthetic pitch for the use of composite tool technology from the Neanderthal world.
+The drawings, published so far seem to be convincing for such a classification.
+It is one of the rare Paleolithic sites where birch pitch residues were found on tools and offers evidence of the production of synthetic pitch for the use of composite tool technology from the Neanderthal world.

 Another finding was published late in 2019: The discovery of a 50 k.a.old birch tar-hafted flint tool found off the present-day coastline of The Netherlands (Niekus et. al 2009).

 Two flakes with birch tar residues from Campitello, Central Italy, dated before OIS 6 are the earliest indication for this technology so far.
 During MIS 3 hafting was clearly a systematic practice at the Sesselfelsgrotte G (Bavaria; Germany).

 G Rots (2009) described that hafting was preferable used for projectiles and percussion tools.
 Scraping tools were also preferentially used in a haft, possibly as a way to increase the exerted pressure, while for other artifacts no particular prehensile mode is vital for their use, and traces of hafting are usually missing.